Menu

 Paperwork

-Whether you are planning to hold a funeral or not, there are papers that must be filed and permits that are required for burial or cremation.
+Whether you are planning to hold a funeral or not, there are papers that must be filed.
+There are also permits that are required for burial or cremation.
+Saskatchewan law regulates how human remains must be dealt with.

 Medical Certificate of Death

 When an individual dies, a Medical Certificate of Death form must be completed and registered.
-Typically the attending physician, family doctor, nurse practitioner or coroner takes responsibility for completing this form.
-If the death took place in a hospital the staff will usually arrange for this to be done.
+The attending physician, nurse or coroner usually takes responsibility for completing this form.
+If the death took place in a hospital, the staff will usually arrange for this to be done.
 For a death which occurred at home or in some other setting, family members of the deceased may need to make the arrangements.
 Depending upon the circumstances of the death, this may involve calling the family physician, the coroner or the police.
-The completed form can then be provided to a funeral director or other person, such as a family member who will take responsibility for the final disposition of the body, for registration.

 Statement of Death

-• the name of the individual providing the above information
+• the name of the individual completing the form

 • their relationship to the deceased